 Due to their Judging trait, ISFJs may have a difficult time adapting to a new situation.
 INFPs, however, usually have a flexible attitude and adjust well to change.
 INFPs should help ISFJs create a new routine or plan in times of change.

-INFPs and ISFJs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INFP and ISFJ types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 INFPs should try to be more consistent and reliable around ISFJs, while ISFJs should avoid pushing INFPs to follow a strict routine or schedule.

-INFPs and ISFJs can encourage and motivate each other in their personal and professional lives.
+INFP and ISFJ types can encourage and motivate each other in their personal and professional lives.